adnguyen/adnguyen.github.io/CV/resume_online.md

 2015
-: __*Temperature adaptations in common woodland ants*__, BioLunch, University of Vermont, Department of Biology, Burlington Vt (talk)
+: __*Temperature adaptations in common woodland ants*__, BioLunch, University of Vermont, Department of Biology, Burlington VT (talk)

 2014
-: __*Surviving in a warming world: thermal adaptation in ants*__, BioLunch, University of Vermont, Department of Biology, Burlington, Vt (talk)
+: __*Surviving in a warming world: thermal adaptation in ants*__, BioLunch, University of Vermont, Department of Biology, Burlington, VT (talk)

 2013
-: __*Impact of environmental stress on thermal tolerance in Aphaenogaster picea*__ EcoLunch, University of Vermont Department of Biology, Burlington, Vt (Talk)
+: __*Impact of environmental stress on thermal tolerance in Aphaenogaster picea*__ EcoLunch, University of Vermont Department of Biology, Burlington, VT (talk)

 : __*Physiological response to climate change in Aphaenogaster picea*__ , Northeast
-Natural History- Ant Ecology session, Springfield, MA (Talk)
+Natural History- Ant Ecology session, Springfield, MA (talk)

 2012
 : __*Heat shock proteins and thermal tolerance in Aphaenogaster picea*__, EcoLunch,